sigurdurj09/cv-rotary-pendulum-control/README.md

 ## matlabAnalysis
 Contains various materials used for controller gain calculations, signal analysis, and model analysis.
 The most important and useful scripts are mentioned in the thesis.
 The testing scripts for chapters 5.2 and 5.3 are labeled as such.
 A few test scripts that did not make the thesis are included in case they may be of interest to someone.
+Dated project logs are contained in a subfolder.

 ## qubeCameraControl
 The main application code.
 Consult the thesis for a detailed description of functionality and Appendix C for setup help.